 If you missed those Insta-Stories, no worries.
 Here is my list of 9 Tips for Staying Healthy During Road Trips:

 Book Accommodations with a Kitchen:

 Hands down, one of the easiest ways to keep your nutrition on track while traveling is to book a hotel room or rental unit with a kitchen.
 Even if you can get your hands on a mini fridge, you’re one stop ahead of the game.
-To find a local Kroger store near your final destination, use this convenient Store Locator.
-Once you find a local store, stock your kitchen with fresh fruit, milk, protein bars, nuts and more.
-Not only will this save you calories but it will cut down on your food budget as well.

 Whether it’s a yoga mat, an exercise band or even your favorite workout app on your phone, a little pre-planning can pay off big when you’re on the road.
 Even if you can carve out just 10 minutes, three times a day, to sneak in a yoga workout or do body weight workouts at the park or in your hotel room, you’ll feel so much better when you get home knowing you stayed active while away.

 Instead of hitting up just any gas station, I always recommend fueling up before you leave so that you can run into the store to stock up on healthy, portable snacks for the road.
 From fresh fruit to granola bars to cashews and more!

 As tempting as it can be to cram your schedule to take in as much as possible during your trip, I urge you to listen to your body and get enough sleep.
 If you find yourself craving sugar at the end of the day, that’s a sign your body is tired and searching for energy (in the form of sugar.)
 Instead of indulging in a sweet treat, head to bead.
 When you hit the road in the morning, you’ll be re energized and ready to go.